Shay-Robostrike1/student/hacks/background.md

         this.height = window.innerHeight;
         this.canvas.width = this.width;
         this.canvas.height = this.height;

-        this.canvas.style.width = `${this.width}px`;
+        // Position canvas to cover the screen this.canvas.style.width = `${this.width}px`;
         this.canvas.style.height = `${this.height}px`;
         this.canvas.style.position = 'absolute';
         this.canvas.style.left = `0px`;
         this.canvas.style.top = `${(window.innerHeight - this.height) / 2}px`;

-        this.objects = [
+        // Add objects to be updated and drawn each frame this.objects = [
          new Background(backgroundImg, this),
          new Player(spriteImg, this)
         ];
       }
       gameLoop() {
+        // Clear and redraw every frame
         this.ctx.clearRect(0, 0, this.width, this.height);
         for (const obj of this.objects) {
           obj.update();